FaradayRF/Faraday-Software/Tutorials/Tutorials/0-Welcome_To_Faraday/Getting_Started/Readme.md

 ### External MOSFET Connector
 This connector operates in exactly the same fashion as the external power connector P3.
 However, it is an "output" where the on-board MOSFET simply completes the conduction path when commanded.
 Do not allow these wires to short to ground or other reference points.

+# Preparing Your Computer
+Now that you are aquainted with Faraday let's [get your computer setup](installing-software.md) to run Faraday software.